charmed-kubernetes/metallb-operator/README.md

 ## Using MetalLB

-Once deployed, metallb will automatically assign ips from the range given to it to services of type `Load Balancer`.
+Once deployed, metallb will automatically assign ips from the range given to it to services of type `LoadBalancer`.
 When the services are deleted, the ips are available again.
 MetalLB will only use the ips allocated in the pool(s) given to it, and more than one pool can be assigned as well.

 ## Example

-To test the usage of metallb, a simple webapp can be deployed.
-An example manifest is included in this bundle, under `docs/example-microbot-lb.yaml`.
+To test the usage of MetalLB, a simple webapp can be deployed.
+An example manifest is included in this bundle, under [docs/example-microbot-lb.yaml](docs/example-microbot-lb.yaml).
 You can use it by copying it locally:

     wget https://raw.githubusercontent.com/containers/metallb-operator/master/docs/example-microbot-lb.yaml
     microk8s.kubectl apply -f example-microbot-lb.yaml